willtobyte/carimbo/README.md

 ### License

-Permissive: use, modify, distribute with attribution.
+### License

+A simple, permissive license that offers complete commercial freedom—use, modify, and distribute your projects with ease.
+With minimal restrictions and a single attribution requirement, it promotes innovation and collaboration across both open source and proprietary ventures.
 See [LICENSE](LICENSE).